metaleap/vscode-appz/libs/go/readme.md

 }
 ```

-QuickPickBag is a snapshot of `QuickPick` state at the counterparty.
+QuickPickBag is a snapshot of `QuickPick` state at the VSC counterparty.
 It is
 obtained whenever `QuickPick` creations and method calls (incl. the dedicated
 `Get`) resolve or its event subscribers are invoked, and therefore (to help
 always retain a factual view of the real full-picture) should not be constructed